cristianrgreco/youtube-downloader-node/README.md

 ## Setup

 A total of **3** binaries are required: **youtube-dl**, **ffmpeg** and **ffprobe**; each of which can be downloaded from their respective vendor websites.
-Once downloaded, update `conf.yml` to reflect the relative paths of these binaries.
+Once downloaded, update `conf.yml` to reflect the relative paths of these binaries and run the tests as they include a suite of integration tests.